telerik/kendo-ui-core/docs/api/javascript/ui/upload.md

 ### showFileList `Boolean`*(default: true)*

-Enables (**true**) or disables (**false**) the ability to display a file listing for uploading a file(s).
+Enables (**true**) or disables (**false**) the ability to display a file listing for uploading a files.
 Disabling a file listing may be useful you wish to customize the UI; use the client-side events to build your own UI.

 #### Example